kannan-ar/MariGold.OpenXHTML/README.md

 ##MariGold.OpenXHTML
 OpenXHTML is a wrapper library for Open XML SDK to convert HTML documents into Open XML word documents.
-OpenXHTML simply encapsulated the complexity of Open XML but exposes the Open XML document objects for manipulation.
+It simply encapsulated the complexity of Open XML yet exposes the Open XML document objects for manipulation.

 ###Installing via NuGet